-Subject to, inter alia, market conditions, availability of good location and other relevant business considerations, it is the Group's current intention to continue to expand its retail network in Singapore and extend its services in providing direct electrical and lighting solutions for developments and projects within Singapore.
+Barring any unforeseen circumstances and subject to market conditions, availability of good location and other relevant considerations, the Group plans to continue improving its business performance through expansion of the retail network in Singapore and extension of services in providing direct electrical and lighting solutions for developments and projects within Singapore via the CCM brand.

-At the product front, the Group intends to consolidate and strengthen its market position in Singapore through providing an expanded range of product offerings that will be marketed under the "CCM" and "CRM" brands.
+Where the product level is concerned, the Group intends to sharpen and consolidate its market position in Singapore by building strong branding to boost the range of products sold under its CCM and CRM brands.